quangkeu95/txs-reporter/README.md

 ## Introduction
 This project is used to analyze reverted transactions in a range of blocks, produce reports in Excel format (.xlsx).

-At initialization, the last block number is 0, so the range we are going to fetch are `(lastestBlockNumber - 1000, lastestBlockNumber)`.
+At initialization, the last block number is 0, so the range we are going to fetch are `(lastestBlockNumber - BLOCK_RANGE, lastestBlockNumber)`.
+`BLOCK_RANGE` can be modified in `constants.js` file.

 ## Usage
 To install dependencies, run: